 Things to do in Cambridge: Museums & Galleries

-Among the highlights of Cambridge’s many free museums is the Folk Museum, containing an enormous range of objects from Cambridge and the surrounding fens.
-But for some hands-on fun, head to the Whipple Museum of the History of Science, where you can view and sometimes even use scientific instruments from across the centuries.
+Among the highlights of Cambridge’s many great value museums is the Museum of Cambridge, containing an enormous range of objects from Cambridge and the surrounding fens.
+For more hands-on fun, head to the Whipple Museum of the History of Science, where you can view and sometimes even use scientific instruments from across the centuries.
 Gamers can try out the Centre for Computing History where gaming lock-ins aren’t uncommon, and you can see exhibits of old computers and games, or take part in a variety of Raspberry Pi (a cheap, credit card-sized computer for kids) programming workshops.

 Art history students in Cambridge have it pretty good; they can see several important works in person at the stunning Fitzwilliam Museum and see twentieth-century art at the unusual location of Kettle's Yard – the fascinating home and collection of Jim Ede, where visitors must ring the doorbell to be allowed in.